How to estimate drywall costs: Drywall estimating template

 On average, the labor and material cost to mud and tape drywall is between $1.50 and $3.50 per square foot.

-- Room size: Larger rooms will have more drywall to finish and become more expensive.
+• Room size: Larger rooms have more drywall to finish.

-- Finishing type: More elaborate drywall finishes are typically used when preparing the wall for paint or wallpaper and may cost more.
+• Finishing type: More elaborate finishes are used when preparing the wall for paint or wallpaper and cost more.

 Estimate drywall mud

-Once you have figured out how many drywall sheets you need, you can estimate how much of your joint compound, or drywall mud, to use.
+Once you know how many drywall sheets you need, estimate how much joint compound, or drywall mud, to use.

 Our investigation demonstrated that every contractor has a preference when it comes to estimating drywall mud.
-The amount of drywall mud you need may vary depending on a few factors:
+The amount of drywall mud you need varies based on a few factors:

-- The type of tape that you use.
+• The types of tape that you use.

-- Whether you are doing drywall installation or drywall repair.
+• Whether you do drywall installation or repair.

-To estimate the total amount of drywall mud you will need for a job, multiply the amount you estimate that you need per square foot by the total number of square feet you will be applying it to.
+To estimate the total amount of mud you need for a job, multiply the amount you need per square foot by the total number of square feet you will apply it.

-If you don’t already have an amount of drywall mud you’re used to applying, a general guideline is to estimate 0.053 pounds of mud per square foot of drywall.
-Here is what the calculation would look like if you’re putting up 2,000 square feet of drywall:
+If you don’t already have the amount of drywall mud you apply, estimate 0.053 pounds of mud per square foot of drywall.
+Here is what the calculation would look like for 2,000 square feet of drywall:

 2,000 x 0.053 = 106 pounds of joint compound